 For many businesses, the rapid rise of digital media communication has transformed marketing, promotion, and sales.
 This program will prepare you to deliver effective e-media marketing campaigns by providing you with an understanding of the latest digital and social media marketing tools and analytics.
-To solidify your new knowledge and skills, you’ll also get to apply what you’ve learned by immersing yourself in a 28-week co-operative placement in a real-world business environment.
+To solidify your new knowledge and skills, you’ll also get to apply what you’ve learned by immersing yourself in a 560-hour co-operative placement in a real-world business environment.

 Prepare for your new career with hands-on training at our welcoming campuses.

 Students will gain a better understanding of themselves through an exploration of their personal attributes, transferable skills and learning styles.
 This course will introduce techniques for time, conflict, and stress management and develop interpersonal communication skills.
 Fundamental study and motivation skills will be covered, preparing students to excel in their program of choice.
 Students will also prepare a professional resume and learn how to write effective cover letters.

 Students are provided an introduction to marketing practices focusing on problem definition and solution.
 Topics will include marketing concepts, marketing strategies, and buyer behaviour.
 The product promotion, distribution, pricing and public relations model are emphasized.

 An introduction to the fundamental principles and concepts of business mathematics.
 Students will be shown how to apply these principles and concepts to solve practical business problems in regards to marketing and finance.